imranmatin23/waveglider-coms/README.md

 * Handle this error
     * `Spinnaker: Error writing to device at register address: 000C0004.
 Please try reconnecting the device. [-1008]`
+* Sometimes camera gets deinitialized during multiple tests.
+    * No solution as of right now.